 Keyman insurance or key person insurance is a type of insurance that enables the protection of businesses from facing extreme losses due to the eventuality; or permanent disablement of an individual; who plays a critical role in the company.
-Many of the small and medium-sized companies typically depend on a small, competent, and passionate team and the death of an individual; could lead to disruption in business operations.
-So, what is the importance of a Keyman insurance cover?
+Many of small and medium-sized companies typically depend on a small, competent, and passionate team and the death of an individual; could lead to disruption in business operations.
+So, what is the importance of Keyman insurance cover?

-The importance of Keyman insurance cover can be for transferring the ownership to the successor or diluting the ownership of a company to raise funds for business expansion.
+The importance of Keyman insurance policy cover can be for transferring the ownership to the successor or diluting the ownership of a company to raise funds for business expansion.

 Some important aspects of keyman insurance cover:

 - Keyman insurance cover individuals who contribute significantly to the revenue of the company.

 - The beneficiary in the keyman insurance is the company or business entity and not any other individual.

 - These types of insurance can either be for a specific term or permanent life; based on the nature of the business and the preference of the company executives/decision-makers.

 - Keyman insurance may also include disability insurance.